 The single LED light is quite small and although it lights up a small area around the needle quite well, the lighting doesn't extend very far.
 You will probably need additional lighting if you don't get much natural light in your working area.

 With it's blocky grey look, the design of the Singer Heavy Duty 4411 announces from first sight that it means business.
 I really like the design of the machine, both in terms of aesthetics and in terms of build.

 With regards to physical appearance, the combination of three different shades of grey is appealing and contrasts nicely with the red of the Singer logo.
 It is not a machine to be immediately hidden away out of sight.

-The build quality of the machine is also generally very good.
+The build quality of the machine is also pretty good.
 It feels stable, and there are few flimsy or cheap looking parts.
-Minor details like how the accessories storage container clicks satisfyingly when slid into place reinforce the high-quality feel.
+Minor details like how the accessories storage container clicks when slid into place are quite satisfying.
 I particularly like the very sleek stainless steel bed plate.
 The Singer marketing guff says it is supposed to help with sliding fabric across the machine arm.
 I am not sure if I buy that, but it certainly gives the machine arm a nice finish!
 Better than cheap plastic any day.

 In addition to needles and bobbins, the Singer Heavy Duty 4411 comes with the following accessories: